capital-G/supercollider-wiki/git-workflow-and-guidelines.md

 PRs to the release branch may contain a new feature if the feature is minor, and if implementing the patch without this feature would be inconvenient or impossible.

 There is a set of [command-line extensions](https://github.com/nvie/gitflow) for git-flow; you may want to consider installing them if you contribute frequently.
 There is also a helpful [cheat-sheet](https://danielkummer.github.io/git-flow-cheatsheet/) by Daniel Kummer.
+Also consider installing GitHub's extensions for git, [hub](https://hub.github.com/).

 Stable releases are marked using annotated tags on GitHub's "releases" page.